Powerlearnproject/se-assignment-5-Esther-Haunga/README.md

  Questions:

-1. Installation of VS Code:
+1. Installation of VS Code: Installation of Vs Code
-   - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
+   - Describe the steps to download s and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.